Hal Abelson

 Abelson leads the development of MIT

-anyone -- to create their own mobile applications.
+anyone -- to create original mobile applications.

-and policy, and he developed and teaches The MIT course Ethics
+he developed and teaches The MIT

-2008 book Blown to Bits, which
+book Blown to Bits, which

 describes, in non-technical terms, the cultural and political